hashicorp/packer-plugin-amazon/.web-docs/components/builder/ebs/README.md

   -> Note: The double quotation marks in the command are not required if your CMD shell is already in the
   `C:\Program Files\Amazon\EC2ConfigService\` directory.

+  Note that when using a spot instance, Packer doesn't stop the instance, regardless of the value of this setting.
+Instead, it relies on the CreateImage call to stop and restart the instance.

 - `ebs_optimized` (bool) - Mark instance as [EBS
   Optimized](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html).